Skip to main content

 Can a property hunter help sell a property in the provinces to buy in Paris?

 The property hunter focuses on the purchase.
-However, at Home Select, we assist our clients in coordinating the sale of their property with their Parisian acquisition, particularly through our dual offer service which optimizes the timeline of both transactions.
+However, at Home Select, we assist our clients in coordinating the sale of their property with their Parisian acquisition, particularly through our dual offer service which optimises the timeline of both transactions.